 - Experimental factors are those that you can specify and set yourself.
-For example, the maximum temperature to which a solution is heated.
+For example, the maximum temperature to which you can heat a solution.

-- Classification factors can’t be specified or set, but they can be recognised and your samples selected accordingly.
+- Classification factors can’t be specified or set, but they can be recognized and your samples selected accordingly.
 For example, a person’s age or gender.

 There are two basic types of treatment factors that you’ll use:

 - Quantitative factors can be set to any specific level required – for example, pH levels.